Kelli Ward: 2024 criminal charges

 On April 24, 2024, Ward was indicted by an Arizona grand jury for alleged involvement in the Trump fake electors plot.
 She was charged along with seventeen other Arizona Republicans and Trump associates with engaging in a conspiracy aimed at "preventing the lawful transfer of the presidency of the United States."
 According to the charging documents, Ward and the others schemed to prevent the lawful transfer of the presidency to Joseph Biden by attempting to have the Arizona electoral votes be counted for Donald Trump.
 The criminal indictment includes a screenshot from Ward's twitter account showing her comments about the Arizona presidential election and also includes a photo of Ward in Washington, D.C., talking to Donald Trump on December 1, 2020.
 The criminal indictment refers to Ward talking to "Unindicted Coconspirator 1" while the photo says she is talking to "POTUS".
 At the time, POTUS was Donald Trump.
 On May 21, 2024, Ward, her husband Michael and nine others pled not guilty after being arraigned.

+On November 10, 2025, President Donald Trump issued a pardon to Ward and her coconspirators.
+This pardon only protects her from future federal charges.
+At the time of the pardon, there were no pending federal charges.
+The investigation and criminal charges by Arizona Attorney General Kris Mayes remain as the president does not have the power to pardon for state charges.